AP-Hunt/gsp-team-manual/docs/getting-started-minikube.md

 `apply` means, install the declarations into the cluster

-The `-R` flag means, find all the kubernetes resource definitions recursively in the directory specified by the `-f` flag
+The `-R` flag means, find all the Kubernetes resource definitions recursively in the directory specified by the `-f` flag

 We should now be able to list the deployments installed in the cluster with: